vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 ## Various rants ##

-_S: If you happen to be in a conversation with people talking about GIMP, but they don't know that you are involved, do you come out as the GIMP principal developer._
+_S: If you happen to be in a conversation with people talking about GIMP, but they don't know that you are involved, do you come out as the GIMP principal developer?_

 **M:** Only if they start talking utter bullshit, or if things simply need clarification.
 It has happened, of course.
 A guy wanted to convert me to GIMP once and I had to tell him: yeah you don't need to.
 It was in a non-hacker situation.